cezi/julianowe-eu/_works/pocketbudget.md

 # Three branches
 description8:
   title: Three branches
-  text1: "<p>The time for sketches began. </br>Our team divided work into three key branches of solutions for the user.</br> With that we created the main user flow, including registration, configuration and entry of basic parameters</br> and most importantly, three main paths as means to provide a broad horizon for the user in strengthening his knowledge and control over finances:
+  text1: "<p>The time for sketches began. </br>Our team divided work into three key branches of solutions for the user.</br> With that we created the main user flow, including registration, configuration and entry of basic parameters</br> and most importantly, three main paths <b>as means to provide a broad horizon for the user in strengthening his knowledge and control over finances</b>:
 </p>"
   text2: "<p><b>• Browsing the learning tab,</b></br>
 <b>• Arranging a consultation with a financial adviser</b></br>